oszuidwest/nginx-rtmp-live/README.md

 # nginx-rtmp-live

 Scripts to run a docker image that streams live tv.
 Based on the docker container [image alfg/nginx-rtmp](https://hub.docker.com/r/alfg/nginx-rtmp/).
+It assumes you use Cloudflare for your domain and Let's Encrypt for SSL certificates.

 ## How to run
 - Install Debian 11